 How to Make Maple Roasted Endive

-- In a small saucepan, heat butter, olive oil, maple syrup, thyme and salt until bubbling.
-Then, pour over endive and bake in the oven for 20-25 minutes until tender and the edges begin to brown.
+In a small saucepan, melt the butter the stir in maple syrup, thyme and salt.
+When hot, pour over the endive and bake until tender and the edges begin to brown, 20 to 25 minutes.